 How to Start a Coupon Website

-How to Start a Coupon Website?
+How To Start A Coupon Website?
 (That Earns Money)

 How to Start a Coupon Website Overview

-A coupon website is a website dedicated to posting coupons, discount vouchers, codes and other discounts.
+A coupon website is a website dedicated to posting coupons, discount vouchers, codes, and other discounts.
 These discounts are redeemable on another website: the coupon website simply lists a variety of coupons and codes but doesn’t sell the actual stuff.

-Visitors of a coupon website can usually get access to the vouchers and codes in exchange for their personal information, but this doesnโ€™t have to be the case.
 This is because the monetization of a coupon website is in the handing out of coupons itself.
-Itโ€™s in the best interest of the owner of the website to hand out as many vouchers as possible.
+It’s in the best interest of the owner of the website to hand out as many vouchers as possible.

 As you know, affiliate marketing is all about earning a passive income.
 The idea is that, as an affiliate marketer, you attract an audience to your website.
-By promoting other businessesโ€™ products or services to that audience, you earn a commission.
-Tracking your audience, if and when they make a purchase by a site that youโ€™re promoting, is therefore essential.
+Tracking your audience, if and when they purchase a site that you’re promoting, is therefore essential.

-Visitors of your website usually copy or download a code that can be redeemed at the site youโ€™re promoting, which makes every purchase that originated with your audience traceable via an affiliate network.
+Visitors to your website usually copy or download a code that can be redeemed at the site you’re promoting, which makes every purchase that originated with your audience traceable via an affiliate network.

-Whatโ€™s more, the audience for coupons is very far in the customer journey.
-These are usually people who are already ready to make a purchase, but are now in the act of searching for the best deal.
-They usually need just a little nudge to buy, which is good news for your conversion rates.
+What’s more, the audience for coupons is very far in the customer journey.
+These are usually people who are already ready to make a purchase but are now in the act of searching for the best deal.

 The same principle makes these websites attractive to the affiliate partners that you will be promoting.
-Webshops and other businesses that sell their products online usually want to be featured because this means they will be showcased to a triggerhappy audience.
+Webshops and other businesses that sell their products online usually want to be featured because this means they will be showcased to a trigger happy audience.

 The first step in setting up a successful coupon website is to research the market and identify your target audience.
 This will help you understand: